Mix up your meat routine with these easy and delicious pork chops.

 Brining the Pork Chop

-- In a medium pot, combine all of the brine ingredients: water, salt, sugar, bay leaf, and peppercorns.
+- In a medium pot, combine 1 cup of water, salt, sugar, and peppercorns.
 Heat on medium high until the mixture boils.
 Stir the brine and remove from heat to cool completely.
+Add the brine mixture to 3 cups of ice and set aside while you prepare the pork chops.

 Grilling the Pork Chops and Make the Bourbon Glaze